vstiern/wsb-hype-alert/README.md

 - git
 - Python 3.8+ with pip and virtual environment (pip install venv)
-- User accounts for both IEXCloud and Reddit (both available for free) PS.
+- User accounts for both IEXCloud and Reddit (both available for free)

+NB.
 App only tested with Python3.8.6.
-But might work with any Python 3.5+.
+But might work with any Python 3.5+ version.

-Once these utilities are installed, the user can install the Python dependencies.
+Once these utilities are installed, the user can proceed with the following steps.
 Installing dependencies in a Python virtual environment prevents issues at the system level, but installing in a virtual environment is not required.

 ### Clone Repository
 Installation of the app requires cloning of the core repository.
 This uses Git.
-This will bring down all the necessary files.
+This will bring down all the necessary files and enter the app folder.
 ```
 git clone https://github.com/vstiern/wsb-hype-alert.git
 cd wsb-hype-alert